oxen-io/oxen-observer/README.md

     FLASK_APP=observer flask run --reload --debugger

-This mode seems to be a bit flakey, though -- reloading, in particular, seems to break things and make it just silently exit after a while.
+This mode seems to be a bit flakey, though -- reloading, in particular, seems to break things and make it just silently exit after a while, so only do this for quick and dirty testing.

 ## Setting up for production with uwsgi-emperor:

-Do all of the above, but instead of running it with flask, set up uwsgi-emperor as follows:
+Do the above, but instead of running it with flask directly, set up uwsgi-emperor as follows:

     apt install uwsgi-emperor uwsgi-plugin-python3